michael-wall/oidc_debug/README.md

 Both custom classes are based on the DXP 7.4 U92 versions and have been tested locally with JDK 8.

+**The custom modules should be tested in a non-production environment before applying them in production.**

 **Modules**

 1. custom.portal.security.sso.openid.connect.impl.fragment-1.0.0.jar